penrose/penrose/packages/docs-site/blog/2023/06/13/staged-layout.md

 ## Now you can specify layout stages in Style!

 How does Penrose determine the layout stages?
-Each diagram type might require different a different layout strategy.
-This is why we designed the Style language first anyway, so why not let users specify this in Style, too?
+The right layout strategy may be different for each diagram type.
+Penrose users already use the Style language to define the layout problem, shapes, and styling for each diagram type.
+Why not let users specify stages in Style, too?
 In a [subsequent PR](https://github.com/penrose/penrose/pull/1199), I introduced a more general language feature for layout stages.
 Here's how it works:

 In Style, we provide language constructs for annotating variables (`?`), constraints (`ensure`), and objectives (`encourage`) with layout stages.
 At layout time, the optimizer executes layout stages in order.
 For instance, the user may want to layout shapes before laying out labels.
 Using the feature, they can separate varying values and constraints into distinct sets to be optimized in stages.